-This option is supported by the standard shell (group.erl), the 'oldshell' (user.erl), and the file I/O servers. {echo, boolean()}
+This option is supported by the standard shell (group.erl), the 'oldshell' (user.erl), and the file I/O servers.

-'''
+{echo, boolean()}

 Denotes if the terminal is to echo input.
-Only supported for the standard shell I/O server (group.erl) {expand_fun, expand_fun()}
+Only supported for the standard shell I/O server (group.erl)

-'''
+{expand_fun, expand_fun()}

 Provides a function for tab-completion (expansion) like the Erlang shell.
 This function is called when the user presses the Tab key.
-The expansion is active when calling line-reading functions, such as get line/1, 2.
+The expansion is active when calling line-reading functions, such as get_line/1, 2.

 The function is called with the current line, up to the cursor, as a reversed string.
-It is to return a three-tuple: {yes|no, string(), [string(), ...]}.
+It is to return a three-tuple: $\{yes \mid no, string(), list()\}$.
 The first element gives a beep if no, otherwise the expansion is silent; the second is a string that will be entered at the cursor position; the third is a list of possible expansions.
-If this list is not empty, it is printed and the current input line is written once again.
+If this list is not empty, it is printed below the current input line.
+The list of possible expansions can be formatted in different ways to make more advanced expansion suggestions more readable to the user, see edlin_expand:expand/2 for documentation of that.